First Direct Conveyancing Panel Information

 Read More

-St Giles’ PII renewal form asks if my practice had been removed off any lender panels in the last 12 months.
-I just found out that the practice is no longer on the First Direct conveyancing panel?
-Is this likely to effect my PII cover?
+Prime Professional’s PII renewal form enquires if my firm had been removed off any lender panels in the last year.
+I just became aware that the practice is no longer on the First Direct conveyancing panel?
+Will that effect my insurance?

 The best placed professionals to answer this question are your insurance brokers.
 The chances are that on the basis that you have not been removed for fraud or negligence reasons that there will be little or no impact.
 The main reason why a firm would be removed off of a lender panel is due to low volume of conveyancing cases although there may be a number of criteria for First Direct solicitor panel membership.
 Please remember that it is always important that you complete your insurance forms accurately.

-My firm is listed on the First Direct conveyancing panel and due to complete a remortgage within the next few weeks.
-My papers do not include a Legal Charge for the client to execute.
-Who do I contact at First Direct to request substitute deeds?
+I am on the First Direct conveyancing panel and scheduled to complete a purchase within the next week.
+My file does not contain a Legal Charge for the client to execute.
+Who do I contact at First Direct to obtain duplicate documents?

-You should get in touch with First Direct to obtain standard documents.
-The The Council of Mortgage Lenders Handbook has an explicit inquiry for banks to set out who to contact to obtain standard documents.
+You would be advised to communicate with First Direct to obtain standard documents.
+The CML Handbook contains an explicit inquiry for banks to establish who to contact to obtain standard documents.
 First Direct in their Part 2’s state:

-It helps to disclose the firm’s First Direct conveyancing panel number.
+It helps to disclose your First Direct conveyancing panel number.

 Find a Lawyer on the First Direct Conveyancing Panel